madame-architect/roll20mods/README.md

 This was vibe coded with ChatGPT.
 It could probably be better but I don't really want to dedicate a lot of time to this.
+It works as of today.
+If it breaks, I may or may not fix it.
 Feel free to PR.

 # Roll20 Roll Tables: Import + Pretty Output (PowerCards)